 fact sheet

 Death abroad is stressful for many reasons.
 You know nothing about the local customs.
 You can’t speak the native language.
 Since you can’t communicate with the natives, you can’t discuss your problem with them and get advice.
-In such a situation, you will feel horribly alone.
+In such a situation, you will feel alone.
 Whenever someone is mourning the loss of a loved one, they need time to get back on their feet.
-However, when they are in a foreign country, this luxury won’t be available to them and they will have to act fast.
-There are a lot of things that should be considered when a loved one dies abroad and all of them have to be done in time so that a person can go home quickly and be with their friends and family members.
+However, this luxury won’t be available in a foreign country, and they must act fast.
+There are a lot of things that should be considered when a loved one dies abroad, and all of them have to be done in time so that a person can go home quickly and be with their friends and family members.
+When a national dies abroad, navigating these challenges becomes even more daunting due to unfamiliarity with local procedures and language barriers.

 Death Abroad Fact Sheet: